microbus-io/fabric/docs/dogma/eee.md

 <img src="./eee-1.drawio.svg">
 <p>

-For applications that have a front-end built for example as a single-page application, the OpenAPI document streamlines communications with the front-end engineering team.
-It serves as the source of truth of the backend API and is always up to date with the latest back-end code.
+For applications that have a front-end such as a single-page application, the OpenAPI document streamlines communications with the front-end engineering team.
+It serves as the source of truth of the backend API that is always kept up to date with the latest code.

 <img src="./eee-2.drawio.svg">
 <p>

-Because of code generation all microservices share a [uniform code structure](../blocks/uniform-code.md).
-This helps engineers to get oriented quickly in the code even if they are not its original authors.
+As a byproduct of code generation, all microservices share a [uniform code structure](../blocks/uniform-code.md).
+A familiar code structure helps engineers to get oriented quickly in the code even if they are not its original authors.
 Often a quick glace at `service.yaml` is worth reading a thousand lines of code.
 Engineers spend a majority of their time reading code so this is of huge value.
-It also means that engineers more portable anc cane move between teams with little training.
+It makes engineers more portable and versatile.

 ## Fully Local Development